 Emergency Support Services (ESS)

 Emergency Support Services is British Columbia's province-wide community based emergency response program.
 Emergency social services are the basic services people need after their community is affected by an emergency or disaster.
-This may include food, shelter, emotional support, emergency health care and public information.
+This may include food, shelter and public information.

 What Does ESS Do?